gorodnitskiy/yet-another-lightning-hydra-template/README.md

 #### Implemented LightningModules

-By default, the template has implemented the following LightningModules:
+By default, the template contains the following LightningModules:

 - [SingleLitModule](src/modules/single_module.py) contains LightningModules for a few tasks, like ordinary, self-supervised learning and metric learning approach, which require single DataLoader on each step